umaresso/umaresso/README.md

 ## I'm a Full Stack Blockchain Developer !!

-- 🔭 I just made a [Decentralized Todo App] using ReactJs,Solidity,truffle and Web3 js
+- 🔭 I just made a [CryptoCurrency Exchange Platform] using ReactJs,Solidity,truffle and Web3 js
 - 🌱 I’m currently learning about Full Stack Ethereum Blockchain Web Development
 - 👯 I’m looking to collaborate with other Blockchain Developers on Massive Projects
 - 🥅 2022 Goals: